Central air conditioners circulate cool air through a system of supply and return ducts. | Photo courtesy of ©iStockphoto/DonNichols.

 When buying an air conditioner, look for a model with a high efficiency.
 Central air conditioners are rated according to their seasonal energy efficiency ratio (SEER).
 SEER indicates the relative amount of energy needed to provide a specific cooling output.
 Many older systems have SEER ratings of 6 or less.

-When purchasing a central air conditioner, look for the ENERGY STAR® label.
+If your air conditioner is old, consider buying an energy-efficient model.
+Look for the ENERGY STAR® and EnergyGuide labels -- qualified central units are about 15% more efficient than standard models.
 New residential central air conditioner standards went into effect on January 1, 2015; see the efficiency standards for central air conditioners for details, and consider purchasing a system with a higher SEER than the minimum for greater savings.

 The standards do not require you to change your existing central air conditioning units, and replacement parts and services should still be available for your home's systems.
 The "lifespan" of a central air conditioner is about 15 to 20 years.
 Manufacturers typically continue to support existing equipment by making replacement parts available and honoring maintenance contracts after the new standard goes into effect.

 Other features to look for when buying an air conditioner include:

 - A thermal expansion valve and a high-temperature rating (EER) greater than 11.6, for high-efficiency operation when the weather is at its hottest

 - A variable speed air handler for new ventilation systems

 - A fan-only switch, so you can use the unit for nighttime ventilation to substantially reduce air-conditioning costs

 - A filter check light to remind you to check the filter after a predetermined number of operating hours